 Offices may want to ask patients to email them copies of insurance cards (front & back) and/or identification and then upload to the patients Document Manager.
 Web cams and/or built in computer cameras can be used to capture documents that patients hold up to the cam.
 (Touchless capture)

 To be as digital and touchless as possible, use electronic RX for prescriptions.
-DoseSpot has a new integration with Ascend just released.
+DoseSpot is working on a new integration with Ascend right now - soon to be released.